rcn-ee/tidl-api/docs/source/example.rst

 Examples
 ********

-We ship three end-to-end examples within the tidl-api packge to demonstrate three categories of deep learning networks.
+We ship three end-to-end examples within the tidl-api package to demonstrate three categories of deep learning networks.
 The first two examples can run on AM57x SoCs with either DLA or DSP.
 The last example requires AM57x SoCs with both DLA and DSP.
 The performance